RajeshShedolkar/notes/docker/docker.md

 <p>
 <b>-d or --detach</b>: This flag runs the container in the background (detached mode), allowing you to continue using the terminal.</p>

+#### Building Docker images
+With Dockerfile written, you can build the image using the following command:

+$ docker build .
+<p>We can see the image we just built using the command docker images.</p>

+$ docker images